-The table below contains a row for each student and indicates the number of clinic/school observation hours logged, the number of home consultation hours logged, and the total number of hours of such training activities.
-For students 13 years old or older as well as those 12 years old and younger in reduced-ratio classrooms, fewer clinical hours are required with the goal set at five hours of total training.
+NYCACS EH logs the number of clinic/school observation hours, the number of home consultation hours logged, and the total number of hours of such training activities for each student.
+For students 13 years old or older as well as those 12 years old and younger in reduced-ratio classrooms, fewer clinical hours are required with the goal set at five hours of total training, and for students younger than 12, the goal is ten total hours.

-Overall, 21/40-or 53%-of parents/guardians met the required number of training hours as determined by their child's age.
-12 of 30 -or 40%--of families met the criterion of 10 hours for younger students outside of reduced ratio classrooms.
-The number of total hours ranged from 5 to 13.5.
-The target of five hours for the parents of older students and those in reduced ratio classrooms was met, with nine of 10, or 90% meeting criterion.
-The number of hours ranged from 3.75 to 16.6 total hours.
+Overall, 26/40-or 65%-of parents/guardians met the required number of training hours as determined by their child's age.
+While not quite meeting the goal of 85%, this surpasses the 2022-23 average of 53%.
+The number of total hours ranged from 5 to 20.
+The target of five hours for the parents of older students and those in reduced ratio classrooms was fully met, with 10 of 10, or 100% meeting criterion.